Writing A Novel Is Hard Work!

 To get your 50% discount on Snowflake Pro, do the following:

-- Buy Writing Fiction For Dummies at any bookstore in the world or any online store.
-If you like, you can click here to grab it on Amazon.
-Feel free to buy the Kindle version if you prefer.
-If you already own the book, no problem — you still get in on this deal.
+- Buy How to Write a Novel Using the Snowflake Method at any bookstore in the world or any online store.
+Just below, I’ve got a set of links for all the places you can buy it online.
+If you already own the book or audiobook, no problem — you still get in on this deal.

 To get Snowflake Pro for $100, click the “Add to Cart” button: